 During any period in which a borrower is not making payments, under most of its servicing agreements Arc Home is required to advance its own funds to meet contractual principal and interest remittance requirements for investors, pay property taxes and insurance premiums and process foreclosures.
 Arc Home also advances funds to maintain, repair and market real estate properties on behalf of investors.
 Most of its advances have the highest standing and are "top of the waterfall" so that Arc Home is entitled to repayment from respective loan or REO liquidations proceeds before most other claims on these proceeds, and in the majority of cases, advances in excess of respective loan or REO liquidation proceeds may be recovered from pool level proceeds.
 Arc Home generally finances a large portion of its servicing advance obligations and an increase in such obligations could increase its interest expense.
-In addition, if Arc Home's servicing advance obligations exceed its financing capacity for such obligations or such financing otherwise becomes unavailable, Arc Home may need to use cash on hand or take additional actions, including selling assets and reducing its originations to generate liquidity to support its servicer advance obligations.
+In addition, if Arc Home's servicing advance obligations are servicing its originations to generate liquidity to support its servicer advance obligations.